mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 4
 **Q:** 4.
-What are some of the most challenging projects you have worked on as a Frontend Developer, and how did you overcome those challenges?
+Can you tell us about a project you are particularly proud of and what your role was in it?
 **A:**